joaolucasmmelo/Galaxy-Blitz/README.md

 ---

-## 🌠 Recursos Planejados
+## 🌠 Planned Features

-- Música de fundo
+- Background music
-- Efeitos sonoros
+- Sound effects
-- Múltiplas fases
+- Multiple levels
-- Ataque dos inimigos
+- Enemy attacks
-- Sistema de score
+- Score system

 ---

-## 👤 Autor
+## 👤 Author

 **João Lucas Melo**
 GitHub: [@joaolucasmmelo](https://github.com/joaolucasmmelo)

 ---

-## 📜 Licença
+## 📜 License

-Distribuído sob licença MIT.
-Veja `LICENSE` para mais detalhes.
+Distributed under the MIT License.
+See `LICENSE` for more details.

 ---

-## ⭐ Contribua
+## ⭐ Contribute

-Se você curtiu o projeto:
+If you enjoyed the project:

-- Deixe uma ⭐ no repositório!
+- Leave a ⭐ on the repository!
-- Reporte bugs e envie melhorias via Pull Request
+- Report bugs and submit improvements via Pull Request
-- Compartilhe com amigos desenvolvedores 🚀
+- Share with fellow developers 🚀

 ---

-**Boas batalhas no espaço!** 🛸👾
+**Good battles in space!** 🛸👾